 This feature is a continuation of an article by Dr Rosemary Mason and Palle Uhd Jepsen.
-To go to the beginning of the feature,
+Read further or Go to beginning of the feature.

 In the UK, greenfinch deaths (maximum number of deaths in the months August to October) from infections with Trichomonas gallinae, a protozoal organism which invades the bird’s crop and mucosal lining of the beak, started around 2005 and has devastated the populations throughout Europe .